 A Brief History of Machine Translation

-The short story is this: MT stumbled first to become a usable solution, and was almost abandoned outright.
-Yet, modern tech break-throughs have awakened MT, specifically leveraging powerful neural networks for machine learning.
+The short story is this: machine translation stumbled first to become a usable solution, and was almost abandoned outright.
+Yet, modern tech break-throughs have awakened machine translation, specifically leveraging powerful neural networks for machine learning.

 These are the four most prominent milestones of machine translations: